rob-blackbourn/jetblack-rabbitmqmon/README.md

 # jetblack-rabbitmqmon

-This is an asyncio RabbitMQ monitor API.
+This is an asyncio RabbitMQ monitor API for Python3.7+.

 It wraps the RabbitMQ management plugin REST api.
 This allows retrieving metrics and peeking into the queues.